techynipun/Reviving-my-Compaq-Presario-CQ40-with-Zorin-OS-17.3-Lite./README.md

 - Add battery level to system monitor
 - Build a privacy tool for Brave
 - Contribute to Brave’s GitHub
+{Note-You could check the screenshot of terminal to see the current optimisation of the laptop as it is 0.00% CPU.}

 ** By Nipun Vashisht, 9th standard, 13 years, 9th April 2026 **